freenas/freenas-docs/userguide/intro.rst

   and
   :menuselection:`Plugins`.

+* :ref:`Plugins` with additional documentation have a :guilabel:`DOCUMENTATION` option.

 * The :guilabel:`Theme Selector` has been removed from the top navigation bar.
 The theme is now selected in :menuselection:`Settings --> Preferences`.